jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 can be written as the sum of vectors in the set.)
 The set of eigenvectors is of given by an eigenvalue decomposition will be the 'spectrum' of the matrix $M$.
-This spectrum will have what's referred to as a 'spectral gap' after a certain number of eigenvalues, where the number of eigenvalues falls dramatically compared to the previous.
-The number of significant eigenvalues before this gap reflects the intrinsic dimension of a space.
+This spectrum will have what's referred to as a 'spectral gap' after a certain number of eigenvalues, where the value of all subsequent eigenvalues is much smaller than all those before them.
+The number of significant eigenvalues before this first diminished value reflects the intrinsic dimension of a space.

 In some cases, the manipulation is somewhat more complicated, and creates what is called a [*generalized eigenvalue problem*](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix#Generalized_eigenvalue_problem).